mbruel/ngPost/README.md

 - if you've any troubles to build or run ngPost, feel free to drop me an email
 - if you've some comments on the code, any questions on the implementation or any proposal for improvements, I'll be happy to discuss it with you so idem, feel free to drop me an email
-- if you'd like some other features, same same (but different), drop me an email ;) (I may do a small GUI especially for Windows users if I get some requests)
+- if you'd like some other features, same same (but different), drop me an email ;)

 Here is my email: Matthieu.Bruel@gmail.com